Find more garden information

 If you have a shady area that could use a little visual excitement, I encourage you to give a couple of these plants a try.
 You'll surely find a few that will give those stalwart hostas a run for the money.

 Heuchera (Coral bells).
+Heucheras make fine plants for shady sites.
 Plant breeders have had a field day with the genus heuchera.
 There seems to be no end to the variations in leaf color: silvery, burgundy, purple-black, chartreuse, salmon and rusty orange.
-With heuchera, it’s the foliage that provides the visual excitement, though some varieties also have showy flowers on tall, slender stems.
+With heuchera, it's the foliage that provides the visual excitement, though some varieties also have showy flowers on tall, slender stems.
+The variety in the photo is called Chocolate Ruffles.

 Tiarella cordifolia (Foamflower).
 Similar to heuchera in leaf and form, tiarella has matte rather than shiny leaves, which gives it a slightly more "natural" look.
 The bottle-brush flowers are white or pale pink and I find them showier than those of most heucheras.
 New varieties often feature burgundy-red leaf veins.